 The applicant stated in the Justification Statement that: "The proposed amendment does not result in significantly adverse impacts to the natural environment.
-The affected area contains limited amounts of existing native vegetation."
+The affected area contains limited amounts of existing native vegetation.
+However, the proposed plan with significant natural open space areas will create natural landscape corridors which do not currently exist."